set-soft/sd_webui_rx5500/README.md

 I focuse on what is good for RX5500XT, and maybe other similar boards.

 #### Floating point format

+This was a problem when we didn't have a patched ROCm, so this only applies to the PyTorch 1 images.

 The traditional *float* data type in C is a 32 bits floating point number (F32).
 For ML you can do computations with much less resolution.
 So you'll find a lot of libraries using *half precision* numbers,